The First National Kimberley Lake Argyle Swim is held on the first Saturday each May.

 3:30 PM – Sweeper boat instructs all remaining teams swimming to pick up their swimmer and return to the finish line

 4:00 PM until late - Gala Dinner Party starts.
 Great music, great hosts and dancing into the night!

 The presentation of prizes will be held at Lake Argyle Resort during the Gala Dinner on race day.

-Cash or voucher prizes will be awarded to first place in the Solo, Duo and Team categories.
+Cash or voucher prizes will be awarded to first place in the Solo, Duo and Quad categories.

 An event of this nature is dependent upon weather conditions.
 The Lake Argyle Swim Inc. Committee has the right to alter or cancel the event if adverse weather conditions prevail or are likely to occur.
 No swimmer or team is to disregard this decision.